-Clearly, John expects the recipients of this prophetic letter read it aloud in the Christian communities to which it was addressed.
+Clearly, John expects the recipients of this prophetic letter to read it aloud in the Christian communities to which it was addressed.
 Indeed, the hearers would most certainly outnumber the readers.
 In the ancient world, one who read silently to himself was a rare occurrence.
 In the fifth century AD, Augustine observes that his mentor Ambrose was one such person who sometimes read without reading aloud.

 John’s letter and the narrative of visions this text contains assume a level of authority.
-After all, John assumes that it will be accepted that he indeed had visions that come from the transfigured Jesus Christ himself.
+After all, John assumes that it will be accepted that he indeed had visions that come from the crucified, resurrected and transfigured Jesus Christ himself.
 Moreover, in this verse, he indicates that the readers and hearers are expected to keep which also suggests obedience to what they are about to hear.